-Rannveig’s range of motion prior to the OAT procedure
+Rannveig’s range of motion prior to the MCD procedure

 Still hoping to find some solution, she searched for any option on the internet.
-She found out about Frozen Shoulder Clinic and the OAT procedure.
+She found out about the World Frozen Shoulder Clinics and the MCD Procedure.
 Although skeptical she didn’t hesitate to get in touch.

-In July 1st 2015 Rannveig flew together with her husband to Estonia where she had her shoulder fixed with the OAT procedure.
+In July 1st 2015 Rannveig flew together with her husband to Estonia where she had her shoulder fixed with the MCD Procedure.

-In the videos below you can find out more about Rannveig’s OAT procedure and her great recovery from the day of her procedure, up to her 4th day.
+In the videos below you can find out more about Rannveig’s MCD Procedure and her great recovery from the day of her procedure, up to her 4th day.

-The day after her OAT procedure Rannveig’s was concerned about her full recovery, and how long it might take her.
-They discuss together with Dr. Austin Oolo and her husband the treatments and procedures she had tried in the past, and that her full recovery is expected in next 1 to 3 months.
+The day after her MCD Procedure Rannveig’s was concerned about her full recovery, and how long it might take her.
+They discuss together with Dr. Oolo-Austin and her husband the treatments and procedures she had tried in the past, and that her full recovery is expected in next 1 to 3 months.

 Day After the Procedure